Elton Fax: Career

 Elton Fax taught art at the Harlem Community Art Center in New York beginning in 1934.
 He also worked with the Works Project Administration (WPA) Federal Art Project, a government financial assistance program for artists during the Great Depression.
 Fax was an illustrator for magazines such as Weird Tales, Astounding Science-Fiction, Complete Cowboy, Real Western, Story Parade, Child Life, and All Sports.

 In 1942 he began a newspaper comic named Susabelle, and later an illustrated history panel, They'll Never Die; both were carried in African-American newspapers.
 He also created greeting card illustrations for The Links.

 During the 1940s Fax worked for several comic companies as a cartoonist, including Continental Features Syndicate, a group that sold comic books throughout black communities.
 Some other companies he worked for as a cartoonist included Funnies Inc., Quality Comics, and Novelty Comics.

-Books written and illustrated by Fax include West African Vignettes (1960), Contemporary Black Leaders (1970), Seventeen Black Artists (1972), Garvey (1972, a biography of Marcus Garvey), Through Black Eyes: Journeys of a Black Artist to East Africa and Russia (1974), Black Artists of the New Generation (1977), and Hashar (1980).
+Books that Fax wrote and illustrated include West African Vignettes (1960), Contemporary Black Leaders (1970), Seventeen Black Artists (1972), Garvey (1972, a biography of Marcus Garvey), Through Black Eyes: Journeys of a Black Artist to East Africa and Russia (1974), Black Artists of the New Generation (1977), and Hashar (1980).

 In addition, Fax illustrated books by such children's authors as Georgene Faulkner and Verna Aardema.
 He also created dust jacket art for various publishers, as well as a literacy pamphlet for the Pan American Union.
-Books illustrated by Fax include Paul Cuffee: America's first black captain (1970), by Johanna Johnston, and Take a walk in their shoes (1989), by Glennette Turner.
+Among the books he illustrated are Paul Cuffee: America's First Black Captain (1970) by Johanna Johnston, and Take a Walk in Their Shoes (1989) by Glennette Turner.